The Astrology Center of America, 207 Victory Lane, Bel Air, MD 21014

 I have lived several years abroad.

 All of this combines to make me a bit more fussy, a bit more skeptical of the astrocartography premise, which I think simplistic.
 I have more than once observed Americans having a perfectly miserable time abroad, which, as soon as they got home, magically became the time of their life.
 I have also seen people go to predetermined places, find what their astrocartography said they would find, and then come home fulfilled.
 Neither of these cases are travel, but rather, projection.
-I would also mention that any native American relocating anywhere in the US (with a few exceptions: Alaska, Hawaii, New York City) is merely moving about inside his own culture & that therefore his natal chart remains his natal chart.
+I would also mention that any American relocating anywhere in the US (with a few exceptions: Alaska, Hawaii, New York City) is merely moving about inside his own culture & that therefore his natal chart remains his natal chart.
 When you change cultures you experience something called "culture shock", which is an ongoing series of nine-month experiences.
 The first 9 months is the worst & is universally dreaded by those who move about, but I have also experienced two further nine-month cycles.

 There is, in other words, a lot more to travel than astrocartography can describe.
 A better premise is astrolocality, which is ancient.
 You convert the positions of the planets in your chart to directions, find the most favorable planet in the chart, and go in its direction until you come to a place which is ruled by a sign favorable to it, or to your chart generally.
 In this you should be guided by the traditional astrological rulers of cities & countries.
 (Regrettably, most of the places & cities are European.
 There isn't a lot known about the rest of the world.)
 Steve Cozzi has a nice book on that, William Lilly in Christian Astrology (I forget if in book 2 or 3) has a nice treatment of it.